maks-sh/scikit-uplift/Readme.rst

 Development
 -----------

 We welcome new contributors of all experience levels.
+Please see our `Contributing Guide <https://scikit-uplift.readthedocs.io/en/latest/contributing.html>`_ for more details.

 Contributing
 ~~~~~~~~~~~~~~~